 • Make crafts, paint, draw

-• Spend time with people who inspire you
+• Spend time virtual time with people who inspire you

 • Leave work at work, even if you work from home, log off!

 • Say no to things and people who do not inspire you

 • Engage in spiritual practices that are meaningful to you